PolyArch/cs259/index.md

 * Fall 2018
 * Instructor: Tony Nowatzki  [(cs-page)](http://web.cs.ucla.edu/~tjn)
 * Email: tjn@cs.ucla.edu (include [cs251a] in subject line)
-* Office hours: 9:00am-10:00am Wednessday, 2:00pm-3:00pm Friday
+* Office hours: 9:00am-10:00am Wednesday, 2:00pm-3:00pm Friday
 * TA: Vidushi Dadu
 * TA Office Hours: Fri 10:30am-12:30pm

+* <span style="color:blue">This is a preliminary Website: Don't believe anything until class begins. : ) </span>

 ### Description

 Computer architecture is the glue that binds the worlds of hardware and software.
-Developing new archtiectures is the art and science of understanding the intrinsic properties of applications, developing and interconnecting hardware components to meet cost and performance goals, and creating abstractions that enable efficient use of hardware without sacrificing
+Developing new architectures is the art and science of understanding the intrinsic properties of applications, developing and interconnecting hardware components to meet cost and performance goals, and creating abstractions that enable efficient use of hardware without sacrificing